RC Airplanes Simplified

-If this will be your first attempt at designing an rc model aircraft, then I strongly suggest you choose a simple subject.
+If this will be your first attempt at designing an RC model airplane, then I strongly suggest you choose a simple subject.

 Leave the more complex until you have more experience and confidence.